The Antique Jewellery Company

 Art Deco Jewellery (1920–1935)

-Influenced by African, Egyptian and Japanese themes, Art Deco jewellery is famous for its geometric designs, sharp lines, and bright colors.
-Bakelite, celluloid, eidl and doublets were used frequently during this era.
-Necklaces were long and bracelets were worn many at a time.
-Amber and murano beads were worn as well as chokers.
+Influenced by African, Egyptian and Japanese themes, Art Deco jewellery is famous for its geometric designs, sharp lines and bright colours.
+Materials such as Bakelite, celluloid, enamel and doublets were used frequently.
+Necklaces were long, bracelets were stacked, and amber and Murano-bead chokers were fashionable.

 View our Art Deco Jewellery →